 Supporting others is embedded within our culture.
 Our students raise significant amounts for charities at community events, such as our annual Calendar Sale, and participate in a range of community service projects.

 Pupils are encouraged to look beyond the school community, to use their talents for the benefit of others and to get involved in charitable projects.
-They are constantly identifying new and innovative ways to help people within the local community and further afield, raising the girls’ awareness of our global community.
+They are constantly identifying new and innovative ways to help people within the local community and further afield, raising students’ awareness of our global community.

-The School’s direct charitable activities are co-ordinated by a Sixth Form Charities Team, led by the Charities Prefect.
-The School supports a wide range of good causes each year, and fund- and awareness-raising is carried out under a whole-school theme.
+Our direct charitable activities are coordinated by a Sixth Form Charities Team, led by the Charities Prefect.
+The school supports a wide range of good causes each year; fundraising and awareness-raising is carried out under a whole-school theme.